hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 }
 ```

-If no JSON header was requested, then the HTTP error will be the only indicator
+For a data request with no JSON header requested, the HTTP error will be the only indicator
 of a problem.
 Similarly, for the `data` endpoint, clients may request data with
 no JSON header, and in this case, the HTTP status is the only place a client can
 determine the response status.